Africa United (2010 film): Synopsis

-Fabrice's mother texts and calls him on his mobile (cell) phone, but he finally has enough and throws the phone into the middle of the lake.
-Eventually they arrive on the other side of the lake at a posh beach resort, where Celeste, a sex slave, is working for the white owner by selling beverages.
+Fabrice's mother texts and calls him on his mobile phone, but he throws the phone into the lake.
+Eventually they arrive at a posh beach resort, where Celeste, a sex slave, is working for the white owner by selling beverages.
 She catches the four children and insists they go back, but George flashes his bag of money for bribery and so the owner lets them stay and play in the pool and be waited on.
 Fabrice has time to play with Dudu's "organic footballs".
 As George falls asleep, the owner steals his bag of money and throws them out of the villa; however, they soon retrieve the bag and the money and Celeste joins them.

 Using Dudu's tactical skills, they find various and bizarre methods of pursuing their journey to South Africa, including an ox-drawn cart.
 Celeste reveals she ran away from her tribal village to avoid an arranged marriage, and Fabrice sees George throw away his gun, which he used to shoot his fellow soldiers earlier on.

 The team runs out of money, so Dudu insists they can earn some by giving blood at a local medical center.
 Everyone passes the blood test except for Dudu, who already knows he is HIV-positive, although he does not reveal this to the others.
 After crossing the border into Zimbabwe, Dudu exchanges the Zambian kwacha for Zimbabwean dollars, but Celeste explains the currency is defunct and that he has been scammed.
 He tries to collect the money after it gets thrown into the water by an angry Fabrice, and he is helpless as it spills over the Victoria Falls.